 Instructions

-- Open the can of coconut cream and scoop out the solid part at the top, leaving the liquid behind.
+- Prep the Coconut Cream: After chilling overnight, open the can of coconut cream and scoop out the solid part at the top, leaving the liquid behind.
 You'll need about ½ cup of solid coconut cream.

-- Combine the cashews, coconut cream, lemon juice, maple syrup, and a pinch of salt in a high-speed blender or food processor.
+- Blend the Ingredients: Combine the cashews, coconut cream, lemon juice, maple syrup, and a pinch of salt in a high-speed blender or food processor.
 Blend on high until completely smooth.
 You might have to scrape down the sides a few times to incorporate everything well.

-- Try a small amount and adjust the flavor to your liking.
+- Adjust the Flavor: Try a small amount and adjust the flavor to your liking.
 Need more tang?
 Add a bit more lemon.
 More sweetness?
 Add more maple syrup or sweetener.

-- Transfer the mixture to a container and refrigerate for at least 2-3 hours or until it thickens to your desired consistency.
+- Chill to Thicken: Transfer the mixture to a container and refrigerate for at least 2-3 hours or until it thickens to your desired consistency.
 You can also place it in the freezer for about 45 minutes to chill quickly.

 Notes